-35 4.2.3 Utility Clearance
+36 4.2.3 Utility Clearance

-Geophysical surveys will also be performed by a qualified subcontractor to locate and provide initial delineation of the soil boring/monitoring well locations using geophysical techniques through the use of magnetic, electromagnetic (RD4000 or equivalent), and ground-penetrating radar.
-If subsurface utilities or other features are detected during the geophysical survey at any location, all utility clearance activities will be conducted in accordance with Procedure I-A-5, Utility Clearance (DON 2015b).
-Prior to drilling, each borehole will be manually advanced to 5 ft bgs to ensure that the location is cleared of utilities.
+- 37 Geophysical surveys will also be performed by a qualified subcontractor to locate and provide initial - delineation of the soil boring/monitoring well locations using geophysical techniques through the use - of magnetic, electromagnetic (RD4000 or equivalent), and ground-penetrating radar.
+If subsurface - 40 utilities or other features are detected during the geophysical survey at any location, all utility - 41 clearance activities will be conducted in accordance with Procedure I-A-5, Utility Clearance (DON - 42 2015b).
+Prior to drilling, each borehole will be manually advanced to 5 ft bgs to ensure that the - 43 location is cleared of utilities.
 If necessary, the proposed well locations may be adjusted accordingly.

-1 4.3 DRILLING AND WELL INSTALLATION
+4.3 DRILLING AND WELL INSTALLATION

-Solid basalt bedrock is anticipated to be contacted at shallow depths (i.e., between 25 and 60 ft bgs) at three of the proposed well locations (RHMW-08 through RHMW-10).
-Anticipated drilling activities include:

-- 5 Hollow-stem auger drilling through soil overburden

-- 6 Rock coring using air rotary methods

-- 7 Air rotary drilling

-Prior to drilling, all onsite activities must be coordinated with the Navy CTO COR to ensure that all requirements such as obtaining site access, working hours, use/accessing potable water supply sources, or other requirements are understood and followed.
-The drill rig will be leveled daily (at the start and middle of each day) to prevent potential borehole deviation.
+- 2 Solid basalt bedrock is anticipated to be contacted at shallow depths (i.e., between 25 and 60 ft bgs) - 3 at proposed well locations RHMW08 through RHMW10 and contingent well RHMW12.
+Anticipated - 4 drilling activities include: - Hollow-stem auger drilling through soil overburden - Rock coring using air rotary methods - Air rotary drilling - 8 Prior to drilling, all onsite activities must be coordinated with the Navy CTO COR to ensure that all - 9 requirements such as obtaining site access, working hours, use/accessing potable water supply - sources, or other requirements are understood and followed.
+The drill rig will be leveled at least - 11 twice a day to prevent potential borehole deviation.
+In addition, the well borings will initially be - cored, which will help ensure that the initial borings are straight.
+After coring, the borehole will be - 13 reamed to a larger diameter, during which a pilot bit will be used below the primary bit to ensure that - the boring follows and is centered over the corehole.
+After the well is completed, a quantitative true - 15 vertical depth analysis using a gyroscopic alignment instrument will be performed so appropriate - 16 corrections can be made to wireline-measured depth to water.

-12 4.3.1 Drilling
+17 4.3.1 Drilling